gringer/presentation-notes/docs/2017-May-04-London-Calling.md

 [evening for Clive brown is after 6pm]

+#### Novel statements selected by David Eccles
+ * Thinking of making a GridION version that has PromethION flow cells
+ * PromethION Will also do a 4-way MUX (max 10,400 wells)

 #### Goal of ONT: Anyone sequencing anything anywhere

 * Most products are targeted at this gooal